sparcityeu/GenTensor/README.md

 	-v cv_nz_per_fib : coefficient of variation of nonzero per fiber values for mode-(M) fibers
 	-r random_seed : seed for randomness
 	-o outfile : to print out the generated tensor
+	-h print_header : to print the header names for the output values -p print_debug : to print at some main steps for debugging

 An example run command will be like the following: